-A teacher from a nearby school district recently emailed me with a few questions about standards-based grading in preparation for the upcoming school.
+A teacher from a nearby school district recently emailed me with a few questions about standards-based grading in preparation for the upcoming school year.
 He gave me permission to share some of our dialogue in this public space.
 This is the first of two question and answer posts about homework as practice, rather than merely point accumulator, in standards-based grading.

 Q: When homework is no longer completed for points or a grade in a standards-based grading environment, I could see some students reluctant to submit homework assignments.
 Do you have any advice on convincing students that homework is still a required, essential part even if they aren’t getting a score for it?
 What about those kids who just don’t turn in their work?

 A: Let’s be honest for a moment – there’s no silver bullet for motivating kids to do homework!
-When we think about the traditional paradigm, students do not often value practice/homework, even when it is worth points.
+When we think about the traditional grading paradigm, students do not often value practice/homework, even when it is worth points.
 Evidence of this theory includes students across the country in high schools with traditional grading who do not turn in their homework assignments and students who turn in copied homework assignments.

 Class, the purpose of homework in this class is practice.
 Although homework is not worth any points, it is still very important.
 The purpose of homework is practice!
 Just like you practice for a small group speech contest, vocal music solo or volleyball game, practicing is important in math class.
 Turn to your neighbor and share with them two reasons you believe practicing in math class is important and one reason why you might be tempted to not complete homework in this class….Okay, who can share with me a summary of their partner discussion?
 How many of you talked about the importance of practice in doing well on tests?….